MeshakBurla/power-bi-for-data-analytics/README.md

-#Power bi for data analytics
+power bi for data analytics